Remember these programs are for everyone!

 The IDEA LAB also occasionally goes on the road and shares knowledge with local schools.
 Earlier in the year we collaborated with the IHS wood shop by loaning one of our 3D printers for use in their shop and assisted sophomores in water science data collection.
 Then we visited the HCCA during mad scientist’s day and wowed the students with electronic demonstrations and another day found us at Silver Spruce Academy assisting the staff with their 3D printer.
 The exciting news that ICL will soon be on the road with a mobile library will have us taking maker programming to all corners of our community.

 As the IDEA LAB becomes more established we are constantly on the lookout for community talent and resources to help us in our mission of bringing people and ideas together.
 A successful makerspace involves a group of people sharing talents, experiences, equipment and resources in a free and open source community.
 If you have something you think you could contribute to the IDEA LAB please drop in.
-Open makerspace hours are Friday and Saturday from 2 to 4 pm, electronics hour is Wednesday and sewing hour is Fridays and both are at noon, other times can be made with a reservation.
+Open makerspace hours are Friday and Saturday from 2 to 4 pm, electronics hour is Wednesday and sewing hour is Mondays, other times can be made with a reservation.